sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-1/README.md

-# DOM 1
+# DOM

-You know how to build web pages and write JavaScript, but how do you combine those things to make your web pages dynamic and interactive?
+How do you combine HTML and JavaScript to make your web pages dynamic and interactive?

 ## The Document Object Model

-The Document Object Model, or DOM is what enables you to manipulate web pages with JavaScript.
-The web pages you write in HTML actually go through some steps before they're rendered on the screen:
+The Document Object Model, or DOM, is what enables you to manipulate web pages with JavaScript.
+The web pages you write in HTML go through a few steps before they're rendered on the screen:

 1. The browser requests an HTML file from a file server
 2. The file server gives the browser the HTML file
 3. The browser steps through each element in the HTML file and turns them into a tree of DOM nodes
 4. The DOM nodes are rendered to the screen

+(image)

 So when you write this HTML: